April 1, 2025

 Happy with your clipped video?
 Click the Publish button and switch to the Export tab.
 From here, you can export your Short in YouTube's preferred file format (MP4).

 Next, head back to your YouTube account and select the Shorts tab.
-Select the video file from your media library, optimize it with an engaging video title and caption, then press Publish to share it with your audience.
+Select the video file from your media library, optimize it with an engaging video title, attention-grabbing thumbnail, and descriptive caption, then press Publish to share it with your audience.
+After publishing, be sure to track your Shorts performance to identify patterns that drive higher engagement.

 📹 Start shopping: The best AI video creation tools for YouTubers